 The world is changing right in front of our eyes and I am taking away 5 Money Lessons From Coronavirus that will help us be better prepared in the future.

-However, now I realize the importance of a 3 to 6-month emergency fund.
+However, now I realize the importance of a 3 to a 6-month emergency fund.

 What I failed to realize during the amazing bull market is that during a bear market, everything could go bad all at the same time.
 People lose their jobs, stocks drop significantly (translating into a loss if you sell for the need for cash), and banks stop lending.